bowen-upenn/GeoGrid_Bench/README.md

+## This is the official repository of the benchmark paper [GeoGrid-Bench: Can Foundation Models Understand Multimodal Gridded Geo-Spatial Data?](https://huggingface.co/datasets/bowen-upenn/GeoGrid_Bench)

 ## 📊 Benchmark Data
 We release the benchmark data of on [🤗Huggingface](https://huggingface.co/datasets/bowen-upenn/GeoGrid_Bench), including question-answer pairs, corresponding images, and other meta data.
 Please download the folder `image_data/` and the file `qa_data.csv`, and put them under the ```data/benchmark/``` directory.